WalberMelo/moviebynight/README.md

 # artcollection
-The App presents the works of art available at the Art Institute of Chicago allowing the purchase by the user.
+The App presents the collection available at the Art Institute of Chicago allowing the purchase of them by the user.
-This project is for non-profit case study only.
-It is related to the development of web applications using React technology.
-The commercial values presented are only didactic, so they do not reflect on the real value of the work of art.
+This is a non-profit project only for study-case related to development of web applications using React + Vite technology.
+The commercial values presented are only didactic, so they do not reflect the real value of the collection in any circumstances.